MohdAkif919/30-Days-Python-Challenge-IDC/README.md

 📘 [Click here to view/download the Jupyter Notebook File](30DaysChallenge.ipynb)

-The code and dataset can be accessed from [here](pmpml_ridership).
-You can also access it through below instructions.
+- For the **Day 30 Challenge**, t code and dataset can be accessed from [here](pmpml_ridership).
+You can also access it through the below instructions.

 ---